Moving Forward: How To Fix A Relationship After A Fight

 Take a moment to yourselves

-The first thing you need to do is make sure that you can calmly discuss whatever you were fighting about.
+The first thing you need to do is make sure that you can calmly discuss whatever you are fighting about.
 If you come into a conversation with your partner with negative emotions and that strong urge to continue where you left off, it is almost guaranteed that you are going to start another fight rather than engage in a helpful conversation, which can produce negative results that will only build upon the existing problems.
 To properly prepare for such a conversation, this may mean that you need to walk away for a minute to calm down and get to a state where you can be rational and relaxed.
 Please take a few breaths, compose yourself, think about some things that relax you, and come back when you're ready to speak with your partner about the argument and the problem behind it.
 You will be able to communicate much more effectively if you are not angry or defensive.
+Taking a break can help prevent a serious break in your communication, which may feel like an emotional fall.

 Express your feelings

 Although there is communication going on when you are arguing with your partner, the problem is that this communication doesn't actually solve any problems as we are often fighting with the intent to place blame on the other person, to upset them, or hurt them.
-Instead, sit them down and practice open communication where you tell your partner what you're thinking and how you feel when they do whatever they did to make you angry.
+Instead, sit them down and practice open communication, where you tell your partner what you're thinking and how you feel when they do whatever they do to make you angry.
+Remember that even in tough moments, how a relationship feels can shift with patience and care.
 Tell them why this bothers you and what you would rather they do instead, and make sure to position each of your statements around your feelings rather than around their actions.
 After all, it tends to be the reaction to issues causing the problem rather than the issue itself.
 (This is not always the case, and you can feel free to address major problems as well.)
-It's important to be honest, and open with your partner regarding your relationship and the things that you're experiencing at this point.
+It's important to be honest and open with your partner regarding your relationship and the things that you're experiencing at this point.
+The truth is transparency helps prevent unresolved tension from turning into further conflict.

 Listen carefully

 Once you've had a chance to explain what you think and feel, it's time to let your partner do the same.
 Let them talk about why they do whatever they do and what they think or feel about it, and your potential solution for the problem.
-Often we tend to think that we're right in each fight we're having, and that's why arguments only lead to more issues.
+Often, we tend to think that we're right in each fight we're having, and that's why arguments only lead to more issues.
 There are no winners or losers in a fight, and we must realize that a relationship is a group effort that requires both partners to be in harmony and understand and care about each other's feelings.
 Don't take this approach if you are seeking a long, healthy relationship.
 Instead, realize that your partner may feel negative about the situation and understand that there are things that you can do as well to make sure that the problem is solved.
 Compromise is necessary, and when you and your partner work together, it is possible to fix whatever issues have managed to come up in the relationship.
+Seeking couples therapy can be especially helpful when unresolved issues create communication barriers that feel impossible to navigate alone.

 Stay focused